michelangelodorado/capturetheflag-manifests/README.md

 Demystifying API Attacks Using Gamification<br>
 Learn about authentication, authorization, and security misconfiguration in API compromises by exploring this capture-the-flag game.

+F5 Labs is introducing a gamified version of a system that lets you hunt for API vulnerabilities on your own to learn how they work.
+The system simulates some of the errors that are left intentionally or unintentionally in the system and similar issues that have been exploited and resulted in breaches.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch